Bayhorse, Idaho

 In 1976, the entire community was added to the National Register of Historic Places.
 The town property was purchased by the state in 2006 and opened to the public in 2009 as part of the Land of the Yankee Fork State Park.

 Remains

-You can walk along the main dirt street and see several preserved ruins of houses and mining equipment.
+Along the main dirt street, several preserved ruins of houses and mining equipment are still visible.
 Also intact are charcoal kilns used to make charcoal to smelt the ore from the mines.